 Do you dream of a garden full of juicy, tasty fruit?
-Taking care of takes some knowledge, but you can get great results.
-This guide will teach you pick the best and how to keep them healthy.
+Taking care of fruit trees takes some knowledge, but you can get great results.
+This guide will teach you how to pick the best trees and how to keep them healthy.
 You'll learn about pruning and controlling pests.
 With these tips, you can enjoy fruit for many years.

 Planning Your Fruit Tree Garden